Our group's research currently focuses on the following topics:

 Application of nanopore-sequencing for genomic and epigenomic studies

 Nanopore-sequencing (Nanopore-seq) is a rising long-read sequencing technology that provides relatively cost-friendly and rapid products to sequence nucleic acids.
-Currently, our lab is working in close collaboration with the human genetic diagnostic facility (https://www.unimedizin-mainz.de/humangenetik/mitarbeiter/diagnostik.html) and has applied nanopore-seq for a variety of applications such as SARS-CoV-2 variant detection in line with our Covid-19 Sequencing Initiative, human genome sequencing and cancer panel analyses for identification of SVPs of risk.
-Additionally, we use nanopore-seq in a variety of research projects such as bacterial genome sequencing and identification of epigenetic marks including RNA and DNA modifications.
-Our focus is to establish novel pipelines and working strategies to sequence and analyse long-reads data and apply them routinly in a variety of ongoing and upcoming research projects.
+Currently, our lab is working in close collaboration with the human genetic diagnostic facility and has applied nanopore-seq for a variety of applications such as SARS-CoV-2 variant detection in line with our Covid-19 Sequencing Initiative, the sequencing and detection of human monkeypox, cancer panel analyses for identification of SVPs of risk, bacterial genome sequencing and sequencing of wastewater samples for pandemic prediction and monitoring.
+Our focus is to establish novel pipelines and working strategies to sequence and analyse long-read data and apply them routinely in a variety of ongoing and upcoming research projects.

 Deciphering the epigenetic basis of resilience